sirixdb/sirix/README.md

 >"Remember that you're lucky, even if you don't think you are, because there's always something that you can be thankful for." - Esther Grace Earl (http://tswgo.org)

+SirixDB uses a huge persistent (in the functional sense) tree of tries, whereas the snapshots share unchanged pages and even common records in changed pages.
+The system only stores page-fragments instead of full pages during a commit to reduce write-amplification.
+During read operations, the system reads the page-fragments in parallel to reconstruct an in-memory page.

-**We currently support the storage and (time travel) querying of both XML - and JSON-data in our binary encoding which is tailored to support versioning.
+SirixDB currently supports the storage and (time travel) querying of both XML - and JSON-data in our binary encoding which is tailored to support versioning.
 Our index-structures and the whole storage engine has been written from scratch to support versioning natively.
-In the future, we might also support the storage and querying of other data formats as relational data.**
+In the future, we might also support the storage and querying of other data formats as relational data.

 <!--
 <p>&nbsp;</p>